theeugenechong/tp/docs/DeveloperGuide.md

 #### Target user profile

-The target user profile of cOOPer consists of all levels of administration in a tech startup.
-Namely - from the employee level of Secretary up to the management level of CEO.
+The target user profile of cOOPer consists of all levels of administration in a tech startup, namely from the employee level of Secretary up to the management level of CEO.

 Example Users:
 * has a need to schedule company meetings in timely manner